Homestuck126/bns-mcu-porting-kit/doc/infura_en.md

 5. Enter project name，and click CREATE
    ![](https://i.imgur.com/26dhmMa.png)

-6. Choose Rinkey in ENDPOINTS MENU，and copy the URL and paste to `nodeURL` columns which in the configuration file[config.h](../example/bns-client-example/config.h)
+6. Choose Rinkeby in ENDPOINTS MENU，and copy the URL and paste to the `nodeURL` columns which is in the configuration file[config.h](../example/bns-client-example/config.h)
    ![](../image/copy_url.png)